brunoqueiroz2011/CoffeeTips_v2/README.md

 # CoffeeTips
-Creating the CoffeTips application in version 2.0 using the AdonisJs framework
+Creating the CoffeTips application in version 2.0 using the Laravel framework

 ## Documentação do projeto.
 The project documentation is in [Drive](https://drive.google.com/open?id=1lyWDgDLKjg2YekjZLzIhk5_cnnQoydYKqSOcd29H7QQ)